 I earned my MA in Women’s and Gender Studies where I interviewed nine young women readers of popular feminist blogs about their perceptions of contemporary feminist politics.
 During my MA, I co-founded the Women and Technology Conference with two other graduate students at Carleton University.
 The success of the conference led to us organizing a second one in 2015.
 Check out the Women and Technology page to learn more.
 For more about my research and project experience, check out my LinkedIn profile.

-Outside of my school work, I am a Board Member at WISE (Women's Initiatives for Safer Environments) Ottawa where I am committed to furthering girls' and women’s issues through my volunteer work and my participation in community events.
+Outside of my school work, I am committed to furthering girls' and women’s issues through my volunteer work and my participation in community events.
 Some of the topics of my presentations have included (but not limited to): social media, online sexual violence, media representations of women/girls.
 For more information, please see my News and Updates, Press page, or contact me (info in footer).

 (Photo credit: Michael Hewitt Photography)